 Lessons that are short and focused will, by their very nature, be more engaging.
 Other online-specific tips for engagement are:

-- Make sure you have super clear audio and video
+- Make sure you have crystal clear audio and video

 - Remove all background noise (usually wearing a headset to record your voice fixes this)